CBT for Worry London

-- When it comes to the future, do you predict that things will turn out badly?
+• Do you tend to catastrophise, i.e., predict that things will turn out badly?

-If you answered yes to at least three of the above, you may suffer with Generalized Anxiety Disorder and might benefit from anxiety therapy.
+If you answered yes to at least three of the above, you may have Generalized Anxiety Disorder and might benefit from anxiety therapy, such as cognitive-behavioural therapy (CBT).

 What is Generalized Anxiety Disorder (GAD)?